Tommmi/TUtils.Messages/documentation/documentation-english.md

 `TUtils.Messages` is data-bus-oriented: All communication modules will be registered at a bus and can send and receive messages.

 ## What is `TUtils.Messages` for ?
 - `TUtils.Messages` enables message-based communication.
-Therefore, the main feature is the communication between simultaneously running processes, tasks and threads.
+Therefore, the **main feature** is the communication between simultaneously running processes, tasks and threads.
 - `TUtils.Messages` enables virtualization of the communication infrastructure.
 Therefore, automated component or system tests can be easily developed in a way that they can run independently of the network infrastructure.
-- *Pure academic considerations:* Basically the virtual bus is not client-server-oriented.
+- *(Pure academic considerations:)* Basically the virtual bus is not client-server-oriented.
 Therefore (considered from application logic perspective) the role of the server is omitted.
 Although participants can take the role of a service, the role of a central server isn't mandatory anymore.
 Therefore it's possible to operate an application that uses a global communication network without the need of programming and maintaining a central application server.
-How can that be ?
+How can that be?
 From a technical perspective you do need a server to use the Internet as a transport layer, because underlying communication technology is client-server-based.
 But this server needn't necessarily be specific to the application, but must simply provide a global bus to the application.
 An applying for such a scenario could be (for example) an company-internal ad-hoc ongoing team application,